GEDI: A Graph-based End-to-end Data Imputation Framework: Methodology

+where $W_1 \in R^{2d \times d}$ and $W_2 \in R^{d \times k'}$ are trainable weight matrices.
+Note that $k'\geq k$ as each predicted categorical feature is represented with the one-hot form (e.g., feature with $m$ categories is represented as a $m$-dimensional vector).

-\subsection{Time complexity analysis}
+\subsubsection{Time complexity analysis}

-In previous sections, we assume that the imputation model takes the whole feature matrix as input for the simplicity of annotations.
-However, for large datasets in real-world applications, a batch input matrix $X \in R^{B \times k}$ with batch size B can be sampled in each training iteration with $B \ll N$ to make the training process more efficient.
-Specifically, the time complexity for the graph encoder is reduced to $O(BBd+Bdd)$, where d is the hidden dimension with $B \gg d$.
-Our experiment in section~\ref{senstivity_of_parameter} shows that the performance can still be guaranteed with a smaller batch size compared to the size of the dataset.
-Furthermore, the running time can be reduced further by adopting the scalable graph structure learning implementation in \cite{chen2020iterative}, which uses an anchor approximation technique to reduce the time complexity from quadratic to linear.
+In the previous sections, we assumed that the imputation model takes the entire feature matrix as input for the sake of annotation simplicity.
+However, in real-world applications with large datasets, a batch input matrix $X \in R^{B \times k}$ with batch size B can be sampled in each training iteration to improve training efficiency, where $B \ll N$.
+This reduces the time complexity of the graph encoder to $O(BBd+Bdd)$, where $d$ is the hidden dimension and $B \gg d$.
+Our experiments show that a smaller batch size compared to the dataset size can still produce satisfactory performance, as demonstrated in Figure~\ref{fig:imputation_performance_against_batchsize}.
+Moreover, the running time can be further reduced by employing the scalable graph structure learning implementation in~\cite{chen2020iterative}, which leverages an anchor approximation technique to reduce the time complexity from quadratic to linear.